FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

    Note that both `PaidFeatureButton` and `PaidFeatureView` accept an `unlocksAtTier` parameter of type `Int` (default: `1`) and a `showPaywallOnPressIfLocked` parameter of type `Bool` (default: `true`).
 This leads to a default behavior of unlocking the feature only if tier 1 is purchased and showing a paywall on press if tier 1 is not yet purchased.
 If `showPaywallOnPressIfLocked` is set to `false`, the locked view will not have any automatic interaction, just rendering locked view state as-is without any added behavior.

-1. (Optional) Alternatively, if you want to control the presentation of the paywall manually, you can add the `.paywall(isPresented:)` modifier to your custom views where needed.
+1. Alternatively, if you want to control the presentation of the paywall manually, you can add the `.paywall(isPresented:)` modifier to your custom views where needed.
 For example:

    ```swift
    struct MyView: View {